bitemyapp/learnhaskell/README.md

 ## For learning some common typeclasses

-Useful for understanding typeclasses in general but also some Hask-specific category theory:
+Useful for understanding `Functor`, `Applicative`, `Monad`, `Monoid` and other typeclasses in general but also some Hask-specific category theory:
 - http://www.haskell.org/haskellwiki/Typeclassopedia

 ## Search code by type signature